cloudera-labs/hms-mirror/README.md

   - URI's for each clusters HiveServer2
   - STANDALONE jar files for EACH Hive version.
   - Username and Password for non-kerberized connections.
-    - Note: `hms-mirror` only support one kerberos connection.
+    - Note: `hms-mirror` will only support one kerberos connection.
 For the other, use another AUTH method.
   - The hcfs (Hadoop Compatible FileSystem) protocol and prefix used for the hive table locations in EACH cluster.
 - Use the [template yaml](./configs/default.template.yaml) for reference and create a `default.yaml` in the running users `$HOME/.hms-mirror/cfg` directory.